YusufSina/Flappy-Bird/README.md

 # Welcome to My Flappy Bird!

 Hi!
 I'm Yusuf Sina.
 I have developed projects for my background, interview, knowledge and experience.
 This game is one of them.
-Enjoy the game and please feed back me.
+Enjoy the game and please feed me back.

 # How to Play